Skip to main content

 Every prescribed text has dozens of features that could be analysed.
 The Module B response is selective.
 The features that earn their place are the ones that:

-What is structural features?
+What are structural features?

 Show answer